Qmin46/duke/docs/README.md

 description		: return error message as there is no date or time details after event description. expected outcome	: ☹ OOPS!!!
 The description of an event cannot be empty.

-### event meeting
-description		: return error message as there is no date or time details after event description. expected outcome	: Invalid input, the details is missing.

 ### event meeting /at Mon 2pm-4pm
 description		: to input task (event meeting) that start at 2pm and ends at 3pm.